lambe-lang/specification/README.md

 ```
 sig None : None
-sig Some : a -> Some a
+sig Some : forall a.a -> Some a
 ```

 Lambë does not provide a pattern matching, but a Kotlin like smart cast on types.